 Selecting the button displays a status indicator as the current pay-sequence is processed.

 Backup - This button allows you to create a backup file that contains your complete company database.
-This includes the payroll, company information, employee information and all the necessary data required to restore you to the last saved program state.
+This includes the information from all program modules (Payroll, HR, Recruitment, etc.), and all of the necessary data required to restore your data to the last program state when the backup was created.
 Click here to view a detailed description of the Backup command.

 Report - This button allows you to create an Interim Payroll Register report so that you can review the current pay run for accuracy, prior to finalizing the run.
 When you select the button, the program calculates the current pay and the results are then presented in a PDF file.
 Depending on your browser settings, any of the following three may occur; 1) the PDF file may open in a window for you to view, 2) the file may be sent to your Downloads folder where you can access it for viewing, 3) you may be presented with a window that will prompt you where to save the file.